openedx/edx-platform/docs/en_us/course_authors/source/establish_grading_policy.rst

   The general category of the assignment.
 This name will be visible to students.

-  .. note:: All assignments of a particular type are automatically worth the same amount.
-Thus, a homework assignment that contains 10 problems is worth the same percentage of a student's grade as a homework assignment that contains 20 problems.
+  .. note:: All assignments of a particular type count the same toward the weight of that category.
+As a result, a homework assignment that contains 10 problems is worth the same percentage of a student's grade as a homework assignment that contains 20 problems.

 * **Abbreviation:**